int128/gradle-ssh-plugin/user-guide.md

 ### Requirement

-Gradle SSH Plugin 0.4.x requires following:
+Gradle SSH Plugin requires following:

 * Java 6 or later
 * Gradle 2.0 or later

-Gradle SSH Plugin 0.3.x is still available for Gradle 1.x compatible.
+Old version 0.3.x is still available for Gradle 1.x compatible.

 ### Create a script